-Hotel in Morter
+Hotel in Schlanders

 Hotel in Meran

-Hotel in Neumarkt
+Hotel in Ora/Auer

-our destination at lake Garda!
+our destination at Riva del Garda

-Included on this 10 day trip:
+Included on this 10-day trip:

-- 3 star hotels in Morteratsch ( 2 nights), Zernez (1 night), Nauders (1 night), South Tirol area (1 night), Meran (1 night), Trentino area (1 night), Riva del Garda (2 nights)
+- 3-star hotels in Morteratsch ( 2 nights), Zernez (1 night), Nauders (1 night), South Tirol area (1 night), Meran (1 night), Trentino area (1 night), Riva del Garda (2 nights)

 - continental breakfast (buffet style)

-- luggage and SAG service by our van + trailer
+- luggage and SAG service by our van + trailer or touring car

 - 5 out of 9 dinners

-- picknick lunches on cycle days
+- picnic lunches on cycle days

 - all transfers during the tour by van, bus or train